Skip to main content

 Memory Local files, vector embeddings, self-improving Persistent workspace memory across all agents

-Tool Building Agent vibe codes custom tools (Mission Control) Genesis Apps — build live dashboards, forms, and portals from prompts
+Tool Building Agent vibe codes Mission Control dashboards Genesis Apps — live dashboards, forms, portals with custom domains and password protection

-Automation Cron jobs, heartbeats, scheduled tasks Temporal durable execution, branching, looping, 100+ integrations
+Automation Cron jobs, heartbeats, scheduled tasks durable execution, branching, looping, 100+ integrations

 Collaboration Single-user (one human, one agent) Multi-agent teams with real-time collaboration